aime-ishimwe/PRODIGY_WD_04/README.md

 ## Personal Portfolio Website
 1. Download the AimeIshimwePersonalPortfolio file.
 2. Store the file in desired location on your device.
-3. Using VisualStudio Code, press "File" on the top left hand side corner, then press open folder, and select StopWatch.
+3. Using VisualStudio Code, press "File" on the top left hand side corner, then press open folder, and select AimeIshimwePersonalPortfolio.
 4. Make sure to have live server installed and then right click your mouse on the "index.html" page, then select the "Open with Live Server" option.